yangwao/hackerdome.xyz/content/post/about.md

 ### Options to stay

 * Micro-term
+  * one night crash
-  * staying for like hackercouch, 1-3 days
+  * staying for 1-3 days, like hackercouch
-  * just support us buying club-mate at place, you are welcome!
+  * just support us buying Club-mate/Flora-Power at place, you are welcome!

 * Mid-term
   * Plan to stay for 1-12 weeks, great! :)